-- 1. Signs must be flat against the building or a variation of a flat sign, such as a "V" sign, and may not project more than eighteen inches into a required yard or public right-of-way. - 2.
+- Signs must be flat against the building or a variation of a flat sign, such as a "V" sign, and may not project more than eighteen inches into a required yard or public right-of-way. - 2.
 No sign may exceed thirty-five feet in height above average grade along the front of the building. - 3.
-Signs are subject to maximum area limitations based on lineal frontage and building size as follows: - a.
-One square foot of sign area is allowed for every lineal foot of street frontage, to a maximum sign area of twenty square feet. - b.
+Signs are subject to maximum area limitations based on lineal frontage and building size as follows: - One square foot of sign area is allowed for every lineal foot of street frontage, to a maximum sign area of twenty square feet. - b.
 On corner lots, additional signs up to one-half square foot in area are permitted for each lineal foot of frontage on the side street, to a maximum of twenty square feet of sign area. - c.
-The maximum sign area for a building over two stories is ten percent of the building facade on the principal street, to a maximum of sixty square feet. - 4.
-Signs may be directly, internally, or indirectly illuminated but not animated, flashing, or rotating. - 5.
-The illumination of a sign may not exceed the equivalent of: - a. eight hundred MA fluorescent lamps spaced on twelve-inch centers penetrating a three-sixteenths inch white Plexiglas facing, or - b. sixty MA neon tubing in an individual letter with no more than three tubes per letter. - C. Downtown and Campus Districts. - Signs must be flat against the building, or a variation of a flat sign such as a "V" sign, and may not project more than eighteen inches into a required yard or public right-of-way.
+The maximum sign area for a building over two stories is ten percent of the building facade on the principal street, to a maximum of sixty square feet. - Signs may be directly, internally, or indirectly illuminated but not animated, flashing, or rotating. - 5.
+The illumination of a sign may not exceed the equivalent of: - a. eight hundred MA fluorescent lamps spaced on twelve-inch centers penetrating a three-sixteenths inch white Plexiglas facing, or - b. sixty MA neon tubing in an individual letter with no more than three tubes per letter. - C. Downtown and Campus Districts.